withastro/starlight/CONTRIBUTING.md

 - Add your language to the `locales` config in `docs/astro.config.mjs`
 - Add your language’s subtag to the i18n label config in `.github/labeler.yml`
 - Add your language to the `pa11y` script’s `--sitemap-exclude` flag in `package.json`
-- Create your first translated page under the language just included:
+- Create the first translated page for your language.

-  ➤ `docs/src/content/docs/{language}/{page-slug}.mdx` covers all the pages coming under `Start Here` section.
-Our primary suggestion would be to start the `index.mdx` but your free to translate your preferred page.

-> Note: For pages under `Guides` & `Reference` section, the path will go 1 level deep that is `docs/src/content/docs/{language}/{folder}/{page-slug}.mdx`
+   This must be the Starlight landing page: `docs/src/content/docs/{language}/index.mdx`.

 ## Understanding Starlight